OUR GOAL

 With this in mind, our plan is to:

-• Implement regenerative agricultural practices for our key ingredients to help improve soil health, contributing to the reduction of carbon emissions towards Net Zero.
+• Source our key ingredients from farmers adopting regenerative agricultural practices to help improve soil health, contributing to the reduction of carbon emissions towards Net Zero.

 • Strive to limit our land use and reduce the excess nitrogen and phosphorus from fertilisers in our agricultural supply chain.